Mary Pat Christie: Career

 Mary Pat Christie pursued a career in investment banking, eventually working at a Wall Street investment firm located two blocks from the World Trade Center.
 On the day of the September 11 attacks, she lost cell phone reception and was unable to contact her family.

 She became a managing director at the Wall Street investment firm Angelo, Gordon & Co.
 She left her position with Angelo, Gordon & Co. in April 2015, stating that she wanted to spend more time with her family.

 Civic activity

 When Hurricane Sandy devastated communities along the Jersey Shore in 2012, Mary Pat took a three-month leave from her job to set up and run the Hurricane Sandy New Jersey Relief Fund.
 Mary Pat heads the Hurricane Sandy New Jersey Relief Fund, the Drumthwacket Foundation and New Jersey Heroes.

 She used her fundraising prowess again to assist Christie's campaign for President.

 Presidential campaign

 Mary Pat accompanied the Governor as he campaigned in 2015.
-When he had to return to New Jersey in January 2016 because as the blizzard of 2016 bore down on his state, Mary Pat stayed in New Hampshire and substituted for the Governor at scheduled campaign stops.
+When he had to return to New Jersey in January 2016 as the blizzard of 2016 bore down on his state, Mary Pat stayed in New Hampshire and substituted for the Governor at scheduled campaign stops.